ec-europa/toolkit/docs/guide/installing-project.rst

    ./vendor/bin/drush state:set system.maintenance_mode 0 --input-format=integer -y
    ./vendor/bin/drush cache:rebuild

-These commands simulate the automated deployment that Drone provides through its pipeline.
+These commands simulate the automated deployment that CI provides through its pipeline.
 You can alter these commands by providing a file named **.opts.yml** in the root of your project folder.
 For more detailed information on the contents of this **.opts.yml** file please refer to this
 page: https://webgate.ec.europa.eu/fpfis/wikis/display/MULTISITE/NE+Pipelines#NEPipelines-DeploymentOverrides .